Mississippi Golf Club

 • When a player is using a dropping zone, the relief area is defined by that dropping zone and the ball must be dropped in and come to rest in the dropping zone (see Rule 14.3).

-8. Abnormal Course Conditions
+7. Abnormal Course Conditions include:

-• Areas defined by white lines and
+• Areas defined by white lines

 • Bare rock in the fairway of the hole you are playing.

-9. Wood Chips and Mulch
+8. Wood Chips and Mulch are loose impediments.

-10. Integral Objects
+9. Integral Objects

-11. Preferred Lies (Winter Rules)
+10. Preferred Lies (Winter Rules)

 If the Committee chooses to allow preferred lies (winter rules) then: